 Housing costs in Secaucus are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Secaucus is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Secaucus is a decidedly white-collar town, with fully 85.62% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Secaucus is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Secaucus who work in management occupations (14.65%), office and administrative support (13.90%), and business and financial occupations (10.07%).
+There are especially a lot of people living in Secaucus who work in management occupations (15.40%), office and administrative support (13.99%), and computer science and math (9.41%).

 Also of interest is that Secaucus has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Secaucus in 2010 was $39,822, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $159,288 for a family of four.
+The per capita income in Secaucus in 2010 was $41,318, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $165,272 for a family of four.
 However, Secaucus contains both very wealthy and poor people as well.

 The most common language spoken in Secaucus is English.
 Other important languages spoken here include Spanish and Hindi.